tej22/Naive-bayes-explained/README.md

 # Naive-bayes-explained
-This is a very in depth explination of naive bayes w.r.t implementation in python which can be used in Machine Learning applications.
+This is a very in depth explaination of naive bayes w.r.t its implementation in python which can be used in Machine Learning applications.